-While we have some concerns about the growth of the class action system, and the potential to distract companies and consume resources, we acknowledge the value of the mechanism as one avenue of redress against the financial impact of poor governance practices.
+We have some concerns about the growth of the class action system, and the potential to distract companies and consume resources.
+However, we acknowledge the value of the mechanism as one avenue of redress against the financial impact of poor governance practices.
 It can in some cases, also contribute to confidence building in market regulation and operation.

-The decision to participate in a class action rests with each client as the beneficial owner.
+The decision to participate in a class action rests with each client as the beneficial owner of the impacted investment.
 Northcape has a preference to seek improved governance outcomes through engagement, collaboration, and voting.